 - An overgrowth of bad gut bacteria

 Though it’s not fun, you’ll want to visit your dentist and doctor to rule out a few of these issues if you’re experiencing less than fresh breath.

 Unlike the general war of smells from leftover food particles and bacteria in your mouth that is halitosis, keto breath is very specific.

-There are three main reasons why your breath may be a little funky on a ketogenic diet:
+There are three main reasons why your breath might be a little funky on a ketogenic diet: